MSc Conflict Resolution and Peacebuilding

 We will also consider your application if your final overall achieved grade is slightly lower than the programme's entry requirement.
 If you have at least one of the following, please include your CV (curriculum vitae / résumé) when you apply, showing details of your relevant qualifications:

-- evidence of relevant work experience (minimum 12 months paid experience in relevant field such as, but not limited to: Law, Human Rights, Public Affairs, Political Affairs, Psychology, Journalism.
+- evidence of significant, relevant work experience in one of the following sectors: Law, Human Rights, Public Affairs, Political Affairs, Psychology, Journalism (minimum of twelve month in a paid role).

 See international equivalent qualifications on the International Office website.